 - Storing data

-In the default setting (without the feature enabled), these costs are all charged to the Google Billing Account that was used to create the bucket (the owner of the data, in other words).
+In the default setting (without requester pays enabled), these costs are charged to the Google Billing Account that was used to create the bucket (the owner of the data, in other words).
 However, in some cases, data custodians will want to host data without being on the hook for every costly action taken in the bucket they are publicly hosting.

-If the owners of the data wish, they can enable the Requester Pays feature on a particular bucket.
-When the feature is enabled, the host of the data only pays for the storage, whereas any other costs are charged to the user accessing the data.
+When Requester Pays is enabled, the host of the data only pays for data storage.
+Other costs are charged to the user accessing the data.

 How to access requester pays data